Lines - GRE Quantitative Reasoning

 ← Didn't Know|Knew It →

-Which of the following lines is perpendicular to the line passing through the points
+Which of the following is parallel to the line passing through

 and